zhanxw/rvtests/README.md

 * Why the INFORMATIVE_ALT_AC, N_REF and N_ALT columns have zero counts for certain chromosome X regions in meta-analysis models?

 These counts are calculated from female individuals.
 If your study only has male samples, rvtests cannot report these counts.
 Because if a male carries a non-reference allele, we cannot conclude that this is heterozygous (0/1) site or homozygous alternatives (1/1) site.

+* Why P-values can be -1?

+If rvtests fails to fit using a certain model, it cannot calculate P-value reliably.
+Rvtests will print P-value as -1 instead of any number between 0 and 1 to indicate that an error occurred.
+However, this should rarely happen.
+Please contact us if you have further questions.

 # Feedback/Contact